JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 (HelloWorld) pkg> update; precompile
 ```

-do update the dependencies and then precompile them.
+to update the dependencies and then precompile them.

 ## Preview mode